▸ About this calculator

 Calcium/Phosphate Compatibility

-Amino acid factor (AAF): TrophAmine, Premasol, and Primene are all assigned AAF = 200.
+Compatibility is assessed using the equations published by Anderson et al. (2022).
+TrophAmine, Premasol, and Primene are all assigned AAF = 200.
 Primene is a conservative estimate — published data suggest Primene may allow higher Ca/Phos concentrations than TrophAmine at equivalent AA concentrations.

-Cysteine: When cysteine is entered (US formulations), the precipitation limit increases accordingly per the Anderson equations.
-For Canadian formulations using Primene, CYS = 0 is used — this produces a more conservative (lower) precipitation limit.
+When cysteine is entered (US formulations), the precipitation limit increases per the Anderson equations.
+For Canadian formulations using Primene, CYS = 0 is used, producing a more conservative limit.
+An 80% safety margin is applied: the calculator flags solutions approaching 80% of the precipitation limit (caution) and exceeding 100% (incompatible).

 References